jranjan/labs-technology-bytes/micro-services/microservice-building-from-scratch.md

 ![Microservices for specific bounded context](/micro-services/images/genetic-service-design-3b.jpg)

 > ### Let us determine the interaction among microservices with high level constituents.
+As you can see from below diagram that
+> ### we did not use independent database for each service so that they are loosely coupled.
+Also, some of the services are completely
+> ### stateless as they do not need any persistence.

 ![Interaction among microservices](/micro-services/images/genetic-service-design-3c.jpg)